 Common warning signs of adolescents who self-injure include: wearing long sleeves /pants all the time (even in hot weather), avoiding exposure of certain areas or demanding complete privacy when getting undressed, refusal to wear shorts, short sleeves, sleeveless shirts, or bathing suit even on warm days, wearing a wrist warmer (to cover scars on wrists), unexplained bruises, cuts, bandages, and frequent accidents followed by flimsy excuses.

 In the cases where the parents have discovered that the teenager is self-injuring, but the teenager denies it; the teen is usually referred to an adolescent pediatrician where any scars would be discovered during a physical exam.
 Since self-injury is the teen’s way to manage either depression or mood swings, a psychiatric medication evaluation should be part of the evaluation process.

 Joan Goodman LCSW-C; BCD is a clinical social worker who specializes in treating adolescents and their families.
 She is currently writing a book on the subject of adolescent self injury.
 When not writing, Joan works with her two therapy dogs, Cozmo and Panda, in her North Bethesda, MD office.
-JBGOODMAN1@aol.com 301.881.0433
+Joan can be contacted by email at JGASIF@gmail.com or call her at the office phone number at 301.881.0433.